jp43/DockBox/README.md

     * **site**: specifies the labels for the binding sites in case multiple binding sites are considered (site1, site2,...).
 See the example configuration to dock on multiple binding site, minimize and rescore the poses with multiple software.

-    Below is a list of all the programs that can be used by MOBPred specifying if they can be used for docking or/and rescoring.
+    Below is a list of all the programs that can be used by DockBox specifying if they can be used for docking or/and rescoring.

     |    Software   |    Docking    |   Rescoring   |